TheMaster-2/EthicalHackingWriteUps/index.md

 ![image](https://user-images.githubusercontent.com/66864342/160244472-ad6caaa5-1ec9-4a8f-8411-53bf70e56edf.png)

-The one of interest to us is the user 1000 permission futher down the list
+The one of interest to me is the user 1000 permission futher down the list

 jeanpaul:x:1000:1000:jeanpaul,,,:/home/jeanpaul:/bin/bash

 ![image](https://user-images.githubusercontent.com/66864342/160244492-f39e6c95-d357-4250-a950-21da05052723.png)

-Ok so now lets try logging in as jeanpaul with a password (this didnt work, so used SSH -i id_rsa - I also had to change permission on file to 400
+Ok so then I  tried logging in as jeanpaul with a password (this didnt work, so used SSH -i id_rsa - I also had to change permission on file to 400

 ```markdown
 ssh -i id_rsa jeanpaul@192.168.22.136